ghkaan/BaR-release/README.md

 Free Mode — permanently available, includes only the basic features:
 - run — batch execution of SAS/R programs (sequential mode only);
-- check — automated checking of LOG and LST files using rule sets.
+- check — automated checking of LOG and LST files using rule sets;
+- categories — ability to assign categories to programs for for organized execution.

 Paid Mode — enables extended features:
 - parallel — batch execution of SAS/R programs in both sequential and parallel modes;